emrekavur/Result-Fetcher-Tool-for-grand-challenge.org/README.md

 - pandas
 - simplejson

-The script was tested on:
+The script was tested with:
 ```
 Python==3.7.4, bs4==0.0.1, urllib3==1.25.3, pandas==0.24.2, simplejson==3.16.0
 ```